Emil Lewis Holmdahl: Western Front

 Holmdahl, immediately following his pardon, went to the Washington Barracks and enlisted as a private soldier in the 6th Engineer Regiment.
 When he took the physical, however, he was disappointed.
 The army medical corps physician, Lt.
 H.L, Taylor, found Holmdahl unfit for service by reason of pain and limited flexibility in his right knee.
 This was due to shrapnel wounds received in 1910.
 In a later army physical, Holmdahl was reported to have suffered wounds in 1911-1912-13-15-18.
 They included, "so far as known', shrapnel in right knee two, right shoulder, bullet two in breast, and stomach."

 Adjutant General, G.W.
 Reed fired back a message to the medical officer, stating "Enlist that man if he has only one leg."
 General Reed followed up with a memo to the War Department Adjutant General Files: "The Secretary of War authorizes the enlistment of Emil L. Holmdahl, for the 6th Regiment, Engineers, National Army, waiving the defects reported."
 After Nineteen years, Holmdahl was again a private in the United States Army.

 On July 21, Holmdahl wrote to Senator Morris Sheppard, who had helped secure his pardon, stating "I will do my very best in the Army to vindicate [your] confidence...
-And at the very least I can do is to sacrifice my life for a worthy cause" That same day, he wrote a letter in a more personal manner to representative Jeff McLemore, who, he said, had been a "a soldier of fortune yourself," thanking him for his help.
+And at the very least I can do is to sacrifice my life for a worthy cause" That same day, he wrote a letter in a more personal manner to representative Jeff McLemore, who, he said, had been "a soldier of fortune yourself," thanking him for his help.